soonera/DeOldify-OpenMMLab/README.md

     --show
 ```

-The predicted colorization result will be saved in `work_dirs/video/result/test.mp4`.
+The predicted video colorization result will be saved in `work_dirs/video/result/test.mp4`.

 ## Citation